 Dehydration is a big problem for tortoises.
 If it goes by unseen, it can cause major medical issues and even kill the animal.
 The bigger issue here is that vets say that many pet tortoises are dehydrated to some extent, possibly due to ignorance on the part of the owner.
 Either they don’t understand how best to keep a tortoise hydrated or don’t know the warning signs.
-So, how can you tell if your tortoise is suffering from dehydration?
-And, if they are, what should you do?

 There are some important warning signs to look out for when your pet tortoise is dehydrated.
 The first place to start is by checking their excrement.
 The consistency of this substance is a good early indicator before things get really bad.
 Then there are other physical signs in the skin and general appearance.
 In the worst cases, they may grow weak and sick.

 The excrement of a tortoise is a good way to tell how their health is.

 Tortoise excrement can contain a white substance called urate.
 A runny consistency is healthy, but you should watch out if this becomes lumpy or grainy in texture.
 This indicates a lack of water.
 The worse the change, the worse the issue, especially if this dryness continues in their poop.

 Dehydrated tortoises have dry, puckered and flaky skin